Illegal trade seizures: Tigers & Asian Big Cats

 Mapping the crimes

-Five species of Asian big cats are listed on Appendix I of CITES, prohibiting international trade in their parts and derivatives; tiger (Panthera tigris), leopard (Panthera pardus), snow leopard (Panthera uncia), clouded leopard (Neofelis nebulosa) and Asiatic lion (Panthera leo persica).
+Five species of Asian big cats are currently listed so that international trade in their parts and derivatives is prohibited: tiger, leopard, snow leopard, clouded leopard and Asiatic lion*.

-Tigers and snow leopards are listed as endangered on the IUCN Red List while clouded leopards are listed as vulnerable and leopards as near-threatened.
+Tigers and snow leopards are listed as endangered, while clouded leopards are listed as vulnerable and leopards as near-threatened.
 There are fewer than 4,000 tigers, an estimated 4,000-6,000 snow leopards and 10,000 clouded leopards left in the wild.
-The global population estimate for the leopard is uncertain; however, it is almost certainly the most common of the Asian big cats recorded in seizures.
+The global population estimate for the leopard is uncertain; however, it is almost certainly the most commonly recorded Asian big cat species in seizures.
 All four of the species’ population trends are decreasing, with a recent marked increase in the trade in clouded leopards in the illegal wildlife trade.

-It is not an exhaustive data set and presents a fraction of the actual level of trade since 1999, representing over 2,600 Asian big cats seized as per information reported by Education for Nature Vietnam, the Wildlife Protection Society of India (WPSI), TRAFFIC, Wildlife Friends Foundation Thailand, Wildlife Alliance, Freeland Foundation, Wildlife Conservation Nepal, Wildlife Trust of India, WildTeam, Fauna & Flora International, ProFauna, NABU, WCS, IFAW, WWF, academic papers, court records, intergovernmental and government agencies, and media sources.
-WPSI has records of an additional 3,400+ seizures of Asian big cats in India alone, destined for markets in China.
+This is not an exhaustive data set and represents a fraction of the actual level of trade since 1999, much of which goes undetected.
+This information derives from a range of publicly available sources, including reports by Education for Nature Vietnam, the Wildlife Protection Society of India (WPSI), TRAFFIC, Wildlife Friends Foundation Thailand, Wildlife Alliance, Freeland Foundation, Wildlife Conservation Nepal, Wildlife Trust of India, WildTeam, Fauna & Flora International, ProFauna, NABU, WCS, IFAW and WWF, along with academic papers, court records, reports from intergovernmental & government agencies and media sources.

-The map is an ongoing project and as such EIA welcomes referenced information to update the map and dataset.
-The full dataset is available for the purposes of research and analysis from charlottedavies[at]eia-international.org.
+The map is an ongoing project and as such we welcome referenced information to update the map and dataset.
+The full dataset is available for the purposes of research and analysis.
+Please contact us.